VALIS-software/VALIS-frontend/notes/PLAN.md

 - Handle overlapping gene names * After July 1st

 # Tracks
-- Track Resizing, should move tracks below rather than resizing
 - Prevent tracks from being dragged off, clamp to edges
 - Track grid lines to match the x-axis
 - Momentum in panel zoom and pan via Animator
-- Add removeTrack and cleanupTrack

-# PR
-- Merge in latest UI

-# App
-- TrackViewer serializeState() / getState()

 # Tiling
 - Chrome bug, why cache return 0 for 10.bin?
     - Produce repo example for bug report
-- Move tile texture management out of Sequence track
 - Improve performance by pooling tile textures system
     - Allocate a pool of textures to use to avoid creating new textures frequently
 - Fix out of bounds sequence
     - .minmax file should report sequence length?
-- Remove hard coding in sirius test API
-- Switch to real sirius
-- Tile request ordering
-    - If we have a big list of unset requests we want to cancel and ensure the most recent request is executed first
-    - Should this be API level or TileEngine level?
-- Preload low-resolution version of sequence
 - Global cache pruning
 - Cache most important tiles in local storage
 - Pre-emptive loading when zooming out